cckazize/Expanding-Cards/README.md

 # Expanding-Cards
-#Html-css a sample project created
+# Html-css and javascript a sample project created